microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-webhooks.md

 1. Microsoft Graph verifies the request.

-    - If the request is valid, Microsoft Graph sends a validation token to the notification URL.
-This is a request for the client to validate the notification URL.
+    - If the request is valid, Microsoft Graph sends a validation token to the notification URL for the client app to validate the notification URL.
     - If the request is invalid, Microsoft Graph sends an error response with an error code and details.

 1. When the client receives the notification URL validation request, the client responds with the validation token in plain text as explained later in this article.